TechnologySam Leibowitz·8 min read·2026-04-24

 • Verify that purchase-limit logic is enforced locally, not just passed to the state API.

 No POS is best for every state.
 The right choice is the one that has spent real engineering hours in your market, understands your regulator's edge cases, and gives you direct access to the people who built the integration.
-If a vendor cannot name the regulatory body in your state without checking notes, they have not done the work.
-If they cannot show you a state-specific demo with real compliance fields populated, they are selling you a generic product with a cannabis skin.
-Demand better.
-Your license depends on it.

 Need a compliance checklist for your state?